joebew42/ex_chat/README.md

 ### DONE

+- Try to decouple the `WebSocketController` from the Application Domain by introducing the Use Cases:
+- Extract a use case for `SubscribeToUserSession`
 - Extract a use case for `JoinChatRoom`
 - Extract a use case for `CreateChatRoom`
 - Extract a use case for `SendMessageToChatRoom`